fridgemagnet3/uip/README.md

 Every character then written to the serial port on the Dragon, will then be sent to the **tx_uart** file.
 Anything sent to the **rx_uart** file from the Linux side will then appear on the serial port.

 You then need to load the uIP binary image into the emulator.
-There are various ways of accomplishing this, including writing it to a virtual disk image, for ease of use I use an instance of Drivewire with the [Becker port](https://www.6809.org.uk/xroar/doc/xroar.shtml#Becker-port-options).
-At present, with the image being ~19Kbytes in size, I currently target this at the 8K address offset which then gives a reasonable bit of room for growth - something like:
+There are various ways of accomplishing this, including writing it to a virtual disk image, for ease of use I use an instance of Drivewire with the [Becker port](https://www.6809.org.uk/xroar/doc/xroar.shtml#Becker-port-options), it then just a case of loading it from the server:

-`CLEAR 512,&H2000`\
 `DLOAD "UIP.BIN`

 That last command loads, then runs the application.